payu-india/CMS-Chatbot/docs/Affordability/offers-integration/integrate-payu-hosted-checkout-offer-grouping.md

 ![Picture 1522098393](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2022/02/picture-1522098393.png)

-1. For Instant Discount, the amount is reduced after the offer is applied, where as, in case of cashback, the amount will not be reduced after the offer is applied.
+1. For Instant Discount, the amount is reduced after the offer is applied, whereas, in case of cashback, the amount will not be reduced after the offer is applied.
 2. Customer completes the 2FA payment on the adjusted amount.
 3. Customer is redirected back to the merchant mobile application or website.